miklevin/MikeLev.in/_posts/2024-12-13-back-to-basics-reclaiming-simplicity.md

 bricks!
 You'd think bricks is best, right?
-Well, bricks is extremely committal to some fixed location, way, and probably some vendor selling you the bricks, concrete and other construction materials when you can just forage sticks from the environment and lead a nomadic life that eludes the wolf&#151;all the more so if your sticks are somehow future-proofed and guaranteed to be everywhere at all times.
+Well, bricks is extremely committal to some fixed location, way, and probably some vendor selling you the bricks, concrete and other construction materials when you can just forage sticks from the environment and lead a nomadic life that eludes the wolf—all the more so if your sticks are somehow future-proofed and guaranteed to be everywhere at all times.
 That's the point of the Linux, Python, vim & git (LPvg) stack.